 Don’t wait until the onboarding stage.
 A straightforward way for your talent acquisition team and hiring managers to promote inclusivity is by sharing information about your company’s Employee Resource Groups (ERGs) during the interview process.
 During interviews, encourage them to discuss the ERGs your company offers, and the number of employees involved, and share examples of past or upcoming ERG events.

-It's crucial for today's job seekers to see that your company supports inclusivity.
-According to a Gartner report on Candidate Experience and Diversity & Inclusion, 70% of Latinx, Black, BIPOC, and Asian candidates admitted to ending their application process prematurely due to concerns about diversity and inclusion practices and management style.
+It’s crucial for today’s job seekers to see that your company supports inclusivity.
+According to a Gartner report on Candidate Experience and Inclusion and Diversity, 70% of Latinx, Black, BIPOC, and Asian candidates admitted to ending their application process prematurely due to concerns about diversity and inclusion practices and management style.

 Promoting ERGs during the interview process helps candidates feel an immediate sense of belonging and the opportunity to join a community right from the start.